mku11/Salmon-AES-CTR/samples/JavascriptSamples/README.txt

 - Requirements:
 Salmon Libraries

-To get the salmon libraries run in the command line: getDeps.sh
+To get the salmon libraries go to the samples directory and run: get_salmon_libs.sh
+If you use windows:
+get_salmon_libs.bat

+Then from the samples/JavascriptSamples directory run: getdeps.sh
+If you use windows:
+getdeps.bat

-You should have this file structure: assets/js/lib/salmon-core assets/js/lib/salmon-fs
+You should now have these directories populated: assets/js/lib/simple-io assets/js/lib/simple-fs assets/js/lib/salmon-core assets/js/lib/salmon-fs